meezaan/AesCryptor/README.md

 ### Enrypt via Bash

-First write your encrypted / decrypted content to a file called `input.txt`, then run the below.
+First write your encrypted / decrypted content to a file called `input.txt` using the `encryptWithoutIv` or `decryptWithoutIv` methods from this library, then run the below.

 `output.txt` will contain the result of the encryption/decryption operation in either case.